Christina Rocha: Career

 Between January 8 and June 10, 2000, Christina presented the program Fantasia, along with Celso Portiolli and three other presenters, who, like her, also came from Programa Livre: Lu Barsoti, Márcia Goldschmidt and Otávio Mesquita.
 In May 2001, the journalist began to present, together with Clodovil Hernandes, Mulheres, in which she stayed until March 2002, when she gave up her place to Catia Fonseca, on TV Gazeta.
 The partnership between the two lasted only a few months due to disagreements between the presenters.
-Between 2003–2004, she presented a new version of the program Alô, Christina and Comando Record on Rádio Record.
+Between 2003 and 2004, she presented a new version of the program Alô, Christina and Comando Record on Rádio Record.
 In 2006 she became a judge on the program O Melhor do Brasil (The Best of Brazil), with Márcio Garcia, on Rede Record (today RecordTV).
 In 2007, she presented the program Onde Está Você?
 (Where Are You?), on Rede Bandeirantes.
 In 2008, the journalist returns to SBT, where she presents the second season of Aqui Agora, along with other journalists.
 However, the new version of the program is short-lived and Christina is back off TV.

 A few months later, in 2009, she was chosen as the new presenter of Casos de Família, replacing Regina Volpato, who did not renew with the broadcaster because she did not agree with the changes proposed by the broadcaster for the program.
 This new format acquired by SBT belongs to a production company in Venezuela.
 Also in 2009, she participated in the telenovela Vende-se um Véu de Noiva, as Eva, and in 2011, she participated in the special 30 Anos de Chaves, as Dona Clotilde.
 Christina Rocha was also an actress in films of Os Trapalhões.

+On March 18, 2024, Christina took over the command of the newscast Tá na Hora (It's Time), alongside Marcão do Povo.
+Rocha presented it until April 5, being replaced in the following week by Márcia Dantas.
+On May, 2025, Christina agreed to return to SBT, a year after her dismissal, beginning her third stint on the channel with the relaunch of Casos de Família, which premieres on July 28.